- There are no academic entry criteria.

 Further study options

 Advance your skills and expand your employment potential with the New Zealand Certificate in Information Technology Essentials (Level 4) and the Bachelor of Information Technology.
+We offer the Level 4 Certificate on campus in Dunedin or online via the TANZ eCampus.

-Consisting of three, Level 3 compulsory courses, this programme is designed to enhance readiness for further study in computing and related fields.
+Consisting of three compulsory courses, this programme is designed to enhance readiness for further study in computing and related fields.
 There is a philosophy of "applied learning" throughout the Certificate and you will undertake tasks that are based on what actually happens in the IT industry; this enables you to fully understand the task that you are completing and to comprehend how your learning is relevant to your success within the industry.

 |Course name||Course description||Level||Credits|